dotnet/runtime/docs/workflow/requirements/macos-requirements.md

-# Requirements to build dotnet/runtime on MacOS
+# Requirements to build dotnet/runtime on macOS

 * [Environment](#environment)
   * [Xcode](#xcode)
   * [Toolchain Setup](#toolchain-setup)

-This guide will walk you through the requirements needed to build _dotnet/runtime_ on MacOS.
+This guide will walk you through the requirements needed to build _dotnet/runtime_ on macOS.
 We'll start by showing how to set up your environment from scratch.

 ## Environment